bombasticbob/3DObjects/README.md

 so, so that it free-spins but doesn't wobble.

 The motor holder is for a particular small motor.
 You could include this in your own design to mount a motor.
 YMMV on size, etc..
+And the motor clamp is designed to hold the motor in place on the motor holder.

+For old style radio fans, there's a 'coil form' that you can adjust to fit whatver kind of coil or core you need.
+The uploaded version is supposed to work with a 10mm core cut to about 25 mm (1 inch).
+YMMV on this as well.

+(each of these files has adjustable paramters documented in the code so that you can customize sizes)

-There is one drawing called 'eductor' that is intended to draw a vacuum by use of pressurized air, or maybe even steam.
+There is also a drawing called 'eductor' that is intended to draw a vacuum by use of pressurized air, or maybe even steam (except that steam softens the plastic to the point where it might melt or collapse).
 It should get you a pressure ratio of about 3:1 (throat to manifold pressure, absolute).
 You could have multiple stages to get better ratios, but additional stages would need higher "moving fluid" flow (i.e. larger nozzle diameter and throat diameter).
 This is about the largest I could print on my printer, so if I staged them, I'd need to make a smaller one for the first stage.
 Or, you could make it in sections (bolt the horn together at the narrowest point, for example).
+Sections might be better if you do a metal fab so you can remove any flashing inside the horn.

 One of them is of very practical use, a water bottle cap, for multi-gallon